-The Asset Editor is the primary point of access that users of a Adobe Enterprise Manager (AEM) website will use to find, view, and manipulate the digital assets in your repository.
+The Asset Share and Asset Editor are the primary points of access that users of a Adobe Enterprise Manager (AEM) website will use to find, view, and manipulate the digital assets in your repository.

-As an AEM developer, you can customize and extend the Asset Editor in a number of ways, presenting users with a specifically tailored interface and set of functionality.
+As an AEM developer, you can customize and extend the Asset Share and Asset Editor in a number of ways, presenting users with a specifically tailored interface and set of functionality.

 The following aspects of the functionality can be customized or enhanced:

-The following aspects of the look and feel of the Asset Editor are customizable:
+The following aspects of the look and feel of the Asset Share and Asset Editor are customizable: